Graduate School of Education and Human Development records

 Language of Materials

-Collection includes Reading Center client files, student papers, reports, newsletters, pamphlets, a time capsule, and a video tape, and range in date from 1930 to 1992.
+Collection includes Reading Center client files, student papers, reports, newsletters, pamphlets, a time capsule, a video tape, and websites, and range in date from 1930 to 1992.
 Materials were put on exhibit in the Fall of 2004 in the Gelman Library to celebrate the Centenary of the School.

-Organized into nine series: Reading Center files; Student papers; Time capsule; Newsletter and pamphlets; Video tape; Adult education study; Report; Papers; and Centers and departmental files.
+Organized into ten series: Reading Center files; Student papers; Time capsule; Newsletter and pamphlets; Video tape; Adult education study; Report; Papers; Centers and departmental files; and Websites.

 Materials acquired through transfers from Graduate School of Education and Human Development.